Marriage in the United States: Trends and census data of 2006–2021

+Since the 1950s, the median age at first marriage in the US has increased by over eight years.

 A map comparing the distributions of marriage in 2006 and 2017 of the population 15 years or older by state in the United States.

 As of 2006, 55.7% of Americans age 18 and over were married.
 According to the 2008–2010 American Community Survey 3-Year Estimates, 51.5% of males and 47.7% of females over the age of 15 were married.
 The separation rate was 1.8% for males and 2.5% for females.
 Rates of marriage are falling rapidly in the US.

 African Americans have married the least of all of the predominant ethnic groups in the U.S. with a 29.9% marriage rate, but have the highest separation rate which is 4.5%.
 Native Americans have the second lowest marriage rate with 37.9%.
 Hispanics have a 45.1% marriage rate, with a 3.5% separation rate.

 In the United States, the two ethnic groups with the highest marriage rates included Asians with 58.5% and Whites with 52.9%.
 Asians have the lowest rate of divorce among the main groups with 1.8%.
 Whites, African Americans, and Native Americans have the highest rates of being widowed ranging from 5%–6.5%.
 They also have the highest rates of divorce among the three, ranging from 11%–13% with Native Americans having the highest divorce rate.

-The median age for Americans' first marriage has risen in recent years, with the median age at first marriage in the early 1970s being 21 for women and 23 for men, and in 2009, it had risen to 26 for women and 28 for men.
+The median age for Americans' first marriage has risen in recent decades, with the median age at first marriage in the early 1970s being 21 for women and 23 for men, and as of 2024, it had risen to 29 for women and 30 for men.